FOREX-Commodity currencies rise, Aussie up after RBA shifts tone

 The New Zealand dollar, which often tracks the Aussie,

-helped by a 1.5 percent rise of prices for Brent and U.S. crude
+by a steadying of prices for Brent and U.S. crude, clawed its

 "It's all been about the commodities units again this